Strood: Newark Hospital

-Gilbert de Glanvill, Bishop of Rochester, in 1190, early during the reign of Richard I founded a hospital in Strood, east of the church, which was afterwards called the Newark or Stroud Hospital, the Yoke or North Yoke being a small manor in Strood.
-Newark Hospital was important in raising the profile of Strood, however there was constant concern about its financial management, and the rivalry between it and the Rochester Priory.
-In 1830, under King Henry VIII, the hospital was under the control of the Dean and Chapter of Rochester.
+Gilbert de Glanvill, Bishop of Rochester, in 1190, early during the reign of Richard I founded a hospital in Strood, east of Strood Church, which was afterwards called the Newark Hospital or Stroud Hospital.
+Newark Hospital was important in raising the profile of Strood.
+However, there was constant concern about its financial management, and the rivalry between it and the Rochester Priory.
+In 1539, under King Henry VIII, the hospital was under the control of the Dean and Chapter of Rochester.

-The location of the former Newark Hospital is now mainly a car park behind Strood High Street.
-The 19th century railway embankment carrying the Chatham Main Line cuts across the back of the old hospital site.
-Strood Market is held on part of this land, but was relocated to make way for a food store, Aldi.
-An archaeological dig of the site was done in the 1970s.
+The location of the former Newark Hospital or Strood Hospital is now mainly the Temple Street Car Park behind Strood High Street.
+The 19th century railway embankment carrying the Chatham Main Line cuts across the back of the site where the Newark Hospital or Strood Hospital used to be.
+Strood Market was held on part of this land, but was relocated to make way for a food store, Aldi.
+An archaeological excavation of the site behind Strood High Street was done from March 1974 to June 1974.

 Politics

+In 1891 the civil parish had a population of 7982.
+On 30 September 1894 the parish was abolished and split, the part in Rochester Municipal Borough becoming Strood Extra and the rural part becoming Strood Intra.
+It is now in the unparished area of Rochester.

 Strood Rural District

 Strood Rural District was a local government district of Kent from 1894 to 1974.
 It did not include Strood itself (which formed part of Rochester) and covered a wide area.
-The offices of Strood Rural District Council were in Frindsbury, Strood; they are now a nursing home called Frindsbury Hall.
+The offices of Strood Rural District Council were located on Frindsbury Hill, near Parsonage Lane and Bingham Road in Strood.
+The former offices of the Strood Rural District Council are now occupied by Frindsbury Hall Care Home that has 56 single bedrooms and 9 beds in double rooms.
+Frindsbury Hall Care Home was opened on 23 October 1987.